 3. Surgery

-The surgery for hiatus hernia should not be confused with the techniques described for abdominal wall hernias.
-The surgical procedures are different.
+Surgery for a hiatus hernia should not be confused with procedures used to repair abdominal wall hernias, as the techniques are different.

-There are several foods and other matters that are commonly associated with aggravating the symptoms.
+There are several foods and other matters that are commonly associated with aggravating the symptoms of hiatus hernias (hiatal hernia).
 Before considering medicines or surgery, it is often worthwhile making changes to avoid such things as:

 - Hot (too hot) foods and drinks